bitwarden/help/_articles/features/auto-fill-android.md

 [https://dontkillmyapp.com/](https://dontkillmyapp.com/this){:target="_blank"}

 {% note %}
 Android has many web browsers.
 It can be hard to keep up with them all.
 We have to add support for each browser individually.

-If your browser is not currently supported, please visit our community forums at <https://community.bitwarden.com> and submit a feature request for your browser.
+If auto-fill does not work on your browser, please report it at <https://github.com/bitwarden/mobile/issues> so that we can add support.
 {% endnote %}